zkavtaskin/ThroughputSimulation/README.md

 When would you ever use this?

 * Blog articles, it's a great way to make a point.
-* Training, visualsing different delivery flows.
+* Training, visualising different delivery flows.
 * Monte Carlo method with Markov chain analysis for fun.

 ## Basic Demo